Andrew Wiles Building

 In the early 2000s, Gan, Gross, and Prasad formulated a series of conjectures connecting the representation theory of classical groups, periods of automorphic forms, algebraic cycles on Shimura varieties, and special values of L-functions.
 There has been a lot of progress since on their conjectures and the arithmetic applications.
 This workshop will explore recent developments as well as possible future directions in the subject.

-Invited speakers: Raphaël Beuzart-Plessis (Marseille), Charlotte Chan (Princeton), Pierre-Henri Chaudouard (Paris 7), Henri Darmon (McGill), Benedict Gross (UCSD), Dimitar Ketchev (EPFL), Rahul Krishna (Northwestern), Chao Li (Columbia), Philippe Michel (EPFL), Dipendra Prasad (TIFR), Kartik Prasanna (Michigan), Michael Rapoport (Bonn), Brian Smithling (Johns Hopkins), Yichao Tian (Strasbourg), Akshay Venkatesh (IAS), Hang Xue (Arizona), Shouwu Zhang (Princeton)
+Speakers: Raphaël Beuzart-Plessis (Marseille), Pierre-Henri Chaudouard (Paris 7), Dimitar Jetchev (EPFL), Rahul Krishna (Northwestern), Chao Li (Columbia), Philippe Michel (EPFL), Andreas Mihatsch (Bonn), Dipendra Prasad (TIFR), Kartik Prasanna (Michigan), Michael Rapoport (Bonn), Brian Smithling (Johns Hopkins), Yichao Tian (Strasbourg), Eric Urban (Columbia), Jingwei Xiao (MIT), Hang Xue (Arizona), Shouwu Zhang (Princeton)